-Definition - What does Purple Urkle mean?
+What Does Purple Urkle Mean?

 Purple Urkle is a cannabis strain that has been around since the 1980s.
 Its exact origins remain unclear.
 The plant first emerged from the Emerald Triangle region of northern California.
 It is believed that the strain resulted from a phenotype of Mendocino Purps or Granddaddy Purple.

-The body high obtained by using Purple Urkle is typically lethargic which is common with an Indica dominant plant.
+The body high obtained by using Purple Urkle is typically lethargic which is common with an indica-dominant plant.
 It is considered a nighttime strain.
 Medical marijuana users often utilize it to combat insomnia, nausea, muscle spasms, and anxiety.
 It also provides relaxing, full-body pain relief.